QuestEscape/research/firmware/README.md

 It looks like these files all start with a header, which has a magic value of `dAeH` or 0x48654164.
 After searching on GitHub, it doesn't appear that this magic value is known already.
 Nevertheless, we can figure out the file format.

-First, we tried to determine the architecture used by the peripherals.
+First, we tried to determine the architecture used in these firmware images.

 ```
+#
 # Option 1: using binwalk
+#

 $ binwalk -A lcon.bin

 DECIMAL       HEXADECIMAL     DESCRIPTION